nec-openstack/quantum-openflow-plugin/docs/vifinfo_api.md

 VIFInfo is needed by this plugin to configure OpenFlow Controller to specify the binding of the port and the slice(Virtual Network).
-Who plugs a VIF to an edge OpenFlow Switch (e.g. VIFDriver at nova-compute), would create a logical port on Quantum and attache the VIF to the port, and have to specify where the VIF is pluged on the OpneFlow Network through this VIFInfo API.
+Who plugs a VIF to an edge OpenFlow Switch (e.g. VIFDriver at nova-compute), would create a logical port on Quantum and attach the VIF to the port, and have to specify where the VIF is plugged on the OpneFlow Network through this VIFInfo API.

 VIFInfo API is implemented as Quantum Extension API.